Lowellowuor/Lowellowuor/README.md

 </p>

 <details>
-<summary><b>⚙️ One-time setup: enabling the contribution snake animation</b></summary>
+<summary><b> One-time ritual: summoning the contribution snake</b></summary>
 <br>

-The snake animation near the top pulls from a branch generated by a GitHub Action, not a static image — it won't render until you add the workflow:
+The snake spirit near the top feeds off a branch generated by a GitHub Action, not a static image — it stays dormant until you perform this ritual:

 1. In your `Lowellowuor/Lowellowuor` repo, create `.github/workflows/snake.yml`
-2. Paste in the official action (`Platane/snk`) config — see [github.com/Platane/snk](https://github.com/Platane/snk) for the copy-paste YAML
+2. Copy the official incantation (`Platane/snk`) — see [github.com/Platane/snk](https://github.com/Platane/snk) for the copy-paste YAML
-3. Run the workflow once (Actions tab → Run workflow) to generate the `output` branch
+3. Run the workflow once (Actions tab → Run workflow) to conjure the `output` branch
-4. The image URL already in this README will start rendering automatically afterward
+4. The image URL already in this README will awaken automatically afterward

 </details>